q-posev/fit-and-plot/README.md

 - plot-tsh-pops.py : plot averaged populations and fit the initial one with a single exponent
 - plot-tsh-occs.py : plot averaged occupations and fit the initial one with a single exponent
-- plot-spectra-2in1.py : plot two absorption spectra for comparison

 #### Requirements:
 - python 3
   - matplotlib
   - numpy
   - scipy
   - pandas

 _**Note: I recommend using virtual environments to avoid compatibility issues.**_